bf2799/gpr-bot/README.md

 ## System
 - All custom software that doesn't communicate directly with external hardware
-- Consists of scheduler and all managers
+- Consists of scheduler, states, and all managers